Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 --- The myth includes Bryant parading USC fullback Sam Cunningham, who had run wild in the game, through Alabama’s locker room.
 He told his players this was what a football player looked like.
 But when Alabama’s players were asked years later about the myth, they said it never happened.

-Cunningham himself fails to confirm the myth: “I kind of think it didn’t happen,” he said in Allen Barra’s book on Bryant, ‘The Last Coach.’
+Cunningham initially skirted the issue, failing to confirm the myth: “I kind of think it didn’t happen,” he said in Allen Barra’s book on Bryant, ‘The Last Coach.’
 “I think I would remember, but I don’t want to be the guy who said it didn’t happen.”
+Later, in a Showtime documentary, Against the Tide, he admitted it never happened.

 --- Bryant had no way of banking on Cunningham or black players embarrassing his all-white team.
 Cunningham was a sophomore making his varsity debut.
 He was only of only five black starters along with quarterback Jimmy Jones, halfback Clarence Davis, defensive end Tody Smith and linebacker Charlie Weaver.